a1ex9788/SystemMonitor/README.md

 Option|Description
 -|-
--f directory|The directory to monitor.
+-d directory|The directory to monitor.
 The whole file system is monitored if it is not specified.